alvestrand/id-abs-capture-timestamp/draft-alvestrand-avtcore-abs-capture-time.md

 with RTP timestamps of packets without `abs-capture-time`, to extrapolate missing capture timestamps.

-Timestamp interpolation works fine as long as there’s reasonably low NTP/RTP clock drift.
+Timestamp interpolation works fine as long as there's reasonably low NTP/RTP clock drift.
 This is not always true.
 Senders that detect "jumps" between its NTP and RTP clock mappings SHOULD send `abs-capture-time` with the first RTP packet after such a thing happening.